NathanJang/nathanjang.github.io/README.md

 ### Deploying

-Travis CI is configured to deploy changes from branch `ember` on push.
+TravisCI.com is configured to deploy changes from branch `ember` on push.

 ## Further Reading / Useful Links